 What to do there: You can go base flying during the day or at night for some amazing views.
 Onlookers are welcome, so you’ll have someone there to witness your courage and take photos of your screaming face as you jump.
 You can also get an official view of your jump or take your own video camera and have someone record the action for you.

-Why it’s so awesome: When you spend all your time in a city you need a place where you can get back into nature.
+Why it’s so awesome: When you spend all your time in a city you need a place where you can connect with nature.
 This botanical garden is absolutely huge, with plenty of room for everyone who wants to breathe in some fresh air and looking at artistic flower and plant displays.

 What to do there: This is the perfect place to just wander around and enjoy the scenery.
 You’ll see ivy-covered buildings, giant bamboo and a profusion of colorful waterlilies sure to delight gardeners and non-gardeners alike.
 There are over 22,000 different species of plants in this garden, so you’ll need to put aside a bit of time to see everything.